OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/book-a-room/README.md

 # Book a Room

 ## Summary

-Users can now easily book rooms with the <b>Book a Room</b> card, which includes vital details like date, duration, and additional extras such as catering options.
-Prioritize the importance of having a server, and utilize the space provided for additional notes to ensure every detail is covered.
+Streamline your room reservations with the <b>Book a Room</b> card.
+Capture essential details like date, duration, and extras like catering options.
+Highlight the need for a server and use the notes section to cover every important detail.

 _user-sent_ card example: